GeoffreyMetais/GeoffreyMetais.github.io/_posts/2017-06-01-key-signing.md

 And don't forget to touch it if you enabled the 'touch-to-sign' option.
 {: .notice--warning}

 # App signature
+In build tools 24.0.3 Google has released [apksigner](https://developer.android.com/studio/command-line/apksigner.html), a new signature tool with convenient arguments like `--min-sdk-version` to get sure the application signature is correct.

+Until release (26.0.1) apksigner doesn't handle pkcs11 protocol correctly.
+So, **you need to use build-tools 26.0.1+** {: .notice--warning}

 We now have to get an **unsigned** apk, so we must tell gradle to not apply any signing config for release builds
 ```